pSeven Enterprise deployment¶

 - The server should designate 3 data storage directories

-to be used by pSeven Enterprise: user data, app data, and shared data.
+to be used by pSeven Enterprise: user data, workspace data, and shared data.

 The data storage directories must be exported with the